adslbarxatov/DPArray/docs/index.md

 We’re looking forward to a long and mutually beneficial cooperation!

-A little about the rules:

-- We take care of our colleagues.
-Therefore, a [Social communities policy](https://adslbarxatov.github.io/SCP) was developed and introduced, which is binding on all participants.
-Please note that it is of a protective and not restrictive nature.
-- We are also concerned about the ideological values of our communities.
-Therefore, there is an [Application development policy](https://adslbarxatov.github.io/ADP) that ensures compliance with all published products and developments.

-Both documents are required for familiarization for the most complete understanding of the goals and objectives of the Laboratory
+A little about the rules.
+We take care of our colleagues.
+We are also concerned about the ideological values of our communities.
+Therefore, the [Integrated operational policy](https://adslbarxatov.github.io/IOP) was developed and introduced.
+It is mandatory for all participants, ensuring that all published products and developments comply with its regulations.
+This document is recommended for familiarization for the most complete understanding of goals and objectives of the Laboratory

 &nbsp;